-See "Systems Monitor Panel" in the Appliances section for further information on the monitor panel and checking tank levels.
+See "Systems Monitor Panel" in Appliances section for further information on the monitor panel and checking tank levels.
+See "Tank Capacities" for your model in Introduction section.

-See "Specifications" in the Introduction section for tank capacities for your model.

 WATER LINE AND TANK DRAIN VALVES

 The water drain valves are used to drain water from the water tank and the water supply lines when preparing the motor home for storage or when sanitizing the water system.